 Call out for abstract works of art, 2D works all mediums accepted.

 Open to Australian residents.
 All artworks must be original (owned by the artist) and available for sale.
 The gallery charges a 30% commission on sales.

-In its third year, "Life Abstracted" is an important opportunity for Australian artists to explore the abstraction genre.
-Building on the popularity of the inaugural Life Abstracted competition, Cambridge Studio Gallery is keen to continue supporting an artist by offering a prize that includes participation in a group exhibition to be held in the 2018 calendar.
+In its fourth year, "Life Abstracted" is an important opportunity for Australian artists to explore the abstraction genre.
+Building on the popularity of the inaugural Life Abstracted exhibition, Cambridge Studio Gallery is keen to continue to support an artist by offering a prize that includes participation the December 2018 Prize Show.